 The University encourages its faculty and post-doctoral fellows to pursue external support for research, training, action, and faculty development projects.
 External support for these activities is provided through grants, contracts, and cooperative agreements.
 Such arrangements must be reviewed and approved by the President of The University of North Carolina, who has delegated to the Chancellor the authority to approve grant applications.
-The Chancellor has authorized the Director of Research to approve grant contract applications and agreements.
+The Chancellor has authorized the Vice Chancellor for Research to approve grant contract applications and agreements.
 This Policy details the procedure for preparing grant or contract applications and includes the Internal Processing form and an outline of the Proposal Approval Process.

 The University encourages its faculty and Postdoctoral fellows to pursue external support for scholarly activities such as research, training activities, and faculty development projects.
 Such scholarly activities are beneficial to the University, its faculty and the community it serves.
 Faculty members are evaluated, as a part of their tenure track appointment, on their teaching performance, their university and professional service, and their research achievement.
 External support is an important component of their evaluation in the area of research achievement.
 In addition to expanding the institutional capability to participate in scholarly activities, it provides a significant resource for faculty to grow and develop as scholars.

 External support for research and other scholarly activities is generally provided through grants, contracts and cooperative agreements.
 The contractual nature of such agreements, the potential impact on University resources, inherent risks in certain types of research, and compliance with state and federal regulations necessitate a formal review process for grants, contracts, and cooperative agreements.
 University regulations require that such arrangements be reviewed and approved by the President of The University of North Carolina.
 The President has delegated to the Chancellor or the Chancellor's designee the authority to approve grant applications.
 The Chancellor has authorized the Vice Chancellor for Research to approve grant and contract applications and agreements for UNC Charlotte.